 Power and Performance

 Grady-White boats are equipped exclusively with Yamaha outboard engines.
 The two brands have enjoyed a long and successful relationship and Grady-White was instrumental in helping Yamaha establish itself three decades ago as reliable offshore power.
-The Freedom 307 is a twin engine boat and can be configured with twin 4-stroke 250, 300, or 350 horsepower engines.
+The Freedom 307 is a twin-engine boat with 4-stroke 300 horsepower engines standard.

 Speed and Fuel Consumption.